wp-plugins/pta-volunteer-sign-up-sheets/readme.txt

 == Changelog ==
+**Version 1.4.7**

+* 	Fixed text input validation to allow foreign language characters
+*	Fixed display bug that tried to show a date for Ongoing event types on individual sheets

 **Version 1.4.6**

 * 	Changed the way the signup form is processed to prevent double sign-ups that can happen in rare cases with certain themes or plugins